 Graduate Biodiversity and Society

-Have a minimum of 15 semester hours of course work in undergraduate psychology or a related field (e.g., engineering, computer science, information technology), including one course in experimental psychology and one course in statistics.
+Applicants should have completed at least 15 semester hours of coursework in undergraduate psychology or a related field (e.g., engineering, computer science, information technology), including one course in experimental psychology and one course in statistics.

 Faculty in the department of psychology focus their research on a wide variety of topics across the discipline.
 They work closely with students to pursue their research and advise on thesis work.
 Learn more by exploring our psychology research areas.